 Applicants will be expected to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures/training for staff as regards suspected truant school children on the premises, measures/training on the premises, or children causing perceived problems on/around the premises.
+The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures/training for staff as regards suspected truant school children on the premises, measures/training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on/around the premises.

-- 26.5 Applicants will be expected to demonstrate: - - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and - that staff are trained to have a full understanding of the maximum stakes and prizes - an awareness of local school holiday times and how to liaise with relevant Education Welfare Officers regarding truancy. - 26.6 A plan of the premises will need to be provided indicating any entrances and any areas where gaming machines are located.
+26.5 Applicants will be expected to demonstrate: -

+- a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and - that staff are trained to have a full understanding of the maximum stakes and prizes - an awareness of local school holiday times and how to liaise with relevant Education Welfare Officers regarding truancy. - 26.6 A plan of the premises will need to be provided indicating any entrances and any areas where gaming machines are located.